What is a Project Stakeholder & How to Manage Them

 If the answer to these questions is a ‘yes,’ then they’re a primary stakeholder.

-Your primary and secondary stakeholder list should help you create a stakeholder map.
+Your primary and secondary stakeholder list should help you create a stakeholder mind map.

 Sketch out your stakeholders using the Blank mode to visualize all the people who can influence your project or how they are connected.